jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/4_Optimization/4_Beam_Opti.typ

 // -------------------------------------------------------------------------- //
 A systematic comparison between beam model and #gls("fem") approaches outlines their fundamental characteristics regarding accuracy and computational requirements.
 While beam models exhibit reduced accuracy in structural response reproduction, they demonstrate enhanced computational efficiency when compared to detailed #gls("fem") analyses.
-This trade off manifests in several practical advantages that warrant careful consideration.
+This trade-off manifests in several practical advantages that warrant careful consideration.
 The development and implementation of beam models present notable efficiency advantages.
 Model creation proceeds with increased rapidity, enabling engineers to evaluate multiple design variants within compressed time frames.
 This accelerated development cycle facilitates comprehensive exploration of structural configurations, providing valuable insights.
 The theoretical foundation of beam models offers distinct practical benefits.
 The mathematical principles underlying beam theory offer enhanced accessibility for practitioners new to structural analysis.
 These fundamental concepts pose reduced conceptual barriers when compared with the mathematical complexities inherent in #gls("fem") formulations.
 Such accessibility extends to educational settings, where students can engage effectively with structural analysis concepts through practical implementation.

-The computational implementation draws substantial benefit from available open source Python libraries, as documented in @chap_4_2.
+The computational implementation draws substantial benefit from available open-source Python libraries, as documented in @chap_4_2.
 These frameworks maintain mathematical transparency while providing accessible tools for beam analysis implementation.
 The modest computational requirements enable analyses on standard computing hardware, eliminating dependence on specialized computational resources.
 This accessibility yields additional advantages, including reduced financial costs and environmental impact associated with computational resource usage.
 Furthermore, the relative simplicity of beam models can expedite the identification and resolution of numerical issues during development.
 The computational efficiency of beam models proves decisively advantageous within optimization frameworks.
 The reduced calculation times become especially valuable when viewing the numerous function evaluations required for optimization procedures.
 This temporal efficiency permits more extensive exploration of design spaces within practical time constraints, enabling more comprehensive optimization studies.